Python Quick Start

 - Include the

-envdirectory to ensure dependency integrity- Ensure the
+third_partydirectory to ensure dependencies are complete- Ensure the

 scf_bootstrapfile is included- Avoid including unnecessary files (such as